ssoj13/memory-mcp-rs/README.md

 High-performance Rust implementation of the MCP Memory Server - a knowledge graph for persistent Claude memory.

+## Original Project

+This is a Rust port of the [Model Context Protocol Servers](https://github.com/modelcontextprotocol/servers) memory server.
+The original TypeScript implementation can be found in the [official MCP servers repository](https://github.com/modelcontextprotocol/servers/tree/main/src/memory).

 ## Features

 - **SQLite Backend:** Fast, reliable, ACID-compliant storage